Conflict and Tension 1918-1939Exam Tips

 📈 How to Move Up Levels — This Topic Specifically:

-• Level 1 (1–2 marks): "Germany lost land and had to pay reparations." — Simple statement with no development.
-Names facts but doesn't explain their significance or cause.
+• Write an account — Level 1 (1–2 marks): "Germany lost land and had to pay reparations." — Simple statement with no causal connections.

-• Level 2 (3–4 marks): "Germany lost 13% of its territory, including Alsace-Lorraine to France, and had to pay reparations of £6.6 billion." — Better: specific evidence included.
-But still no explanation of WHY this happened or what its consequences were.
+• Write an account — Level 2 (3–5 marks): "Germany lost 13% of its territory, including Alsace-Lorraine, and had to pay reparations of £6.6 billion." — Relevant features included but limited connections between them.

-• Level 3 (5–6 marks): "Germany lost 13% of its territory including Alsace-Lorraine, which had significant iron and coal deposits.
-This meant Germany lost valuable industrial resources at precisely the moment it needed them to pay £6.6 billion in reparations — further weakening the economy and deepening German resentment." — This shows mechanism and consequence.
-Specific evidence + causal language + linked result.
+• Write an account — Level 3 (6–7 marks): "Germany lost Alsace-Lorraine with its iron and coal deposits, meaning it lost industrial resources at precisely the moment it needed them to pay £6.6 billion in reparations — deepening economic weakness and resentment." — Clear causal connections with specific evidence.

 ⚠️ Common Mistakes to Avoid:

 • Listing treaty terms without explaining their consequences.
 "Germany lost Alsace-Lorraine, the Polish Corridor, all its colonies, and had to pay reparations" is a list, not an analysis.
-Always explain WHY each term matters — what was its effect on Germany and why did it cause resentment?
+Always explain WHY each term matters and HOW it caused resentment.

 • Saying "the Allies" without distinguishing between them.
 The Big Three had very different aims.
-If you write "the Allies wanted to punish Germany," you are missing that Wilson actually opposed harsh punishment.
 Distinguishing Clemenceau, Lloyd George, and Wilson will always move you up a level.

 • Treating the war guilt clause as just an insult.
-Article 231 was not merely humiliating — it was the legal justification for reparations.
-Without the war guilt clause, there was no legal basis for demanding £6.6 billion.
+Article 231 was the legal justification for reparations.
 Understanding this connection between blame and money is essential for Level 3+.

-• Forgetting to make a judgement in the essay questions.
-"How far do you agree?" requires a clear answer: "I agree to a large extent / I partially agree / I disagree because..."
-Finishing with "there are arguments on both sides" is NOT a judgement and will be stuck at Level 3 at best.
+• Not making a judgement in the 16-mark essay.
+"How far do you agree?" requires a clear answer.
+Finishing with "there are arguments on both sides" will be capped at Level 3.

 Quick Check: What were Germany's military restrictions under the Treaty of Versailles?
 Name at least four specific limitations.